Sheriff: Fired worker kills 5, then self as siren approached

 ORLANDO, Fla.
-(AP) — A lone gunman returned with a semi-automatic pistol to the Orlando awning factory where was fired in April and methodically killed five people on Monday, then killed himself at the sound of an approaching siren, the Orange County sheriff said.
+(AP) — A man who was fired from a Florida awning factory in April returned Monday with a semi-automatic pistol and methodically killed five people, then took his own life at the sound of an approaching siren, authorities said.

-The shooting began at about 8 a.m. after Neuman slipped through a rear door into the cavernous factory, an area that stretches across more than two football fields where awnings are stitched together for recreational vehicles.
+The shooting began at about 8 a.m. after Neumann slipped through a rear door into the cavernous factory, an area larger than two football fields where awnings are stitched together for recreational vehicles.
+He paused at least once to reload.

-“Most of the victims were shot in the head; some were shot multiple times,” the sheriff added.
-Authorities were trying to reach the families of each victim before releasing their names.
+“He was certainly singling out the individuals he shot,” Demings said, adding that most victims were shot in the head.
+Some were shot multiple times.

-The motive remains under investigation, the sheriff said; deputies were preparing to search his home, and were looking through any available social media postings for clues.
-Neumann was honorably discharged in 1999, and did not have a concealed weapons permit, he said.
+The motive remains under investigation.
+Deputies cordoned off the gunman’s mobile home in Maitland, north of Orlando, and were looking through any social media postings for clues.
+Neumann was honorably discharged in 1999 and did not have a concealed weapons permit, the sheriff said.

+Arnie Boyd, who lives in the same trailer park, said Neumann wasn’t particularly social.
+“Every once in a while, he would ride his bike around and that’s it,” Boyd said.
+“We would speak only once in a while.”

 Authorities had confronted Neumann once before at the Fiamma Inc. awning factory, when he was accused of battering a co-worker in June 2014.
 But after interviewing both men involved, deputies filed no charges, Demings said.